Dublin, March 2018

 Next morning after breakfast we found ourselves busy planning how to get to the Red Square.
 Roger's fur hat was still wrapped in plastic, and Roger couldn't wait to put it on...

 Here we are at the Red Square.
 Wow!
 Roger was wearing his fine clothes and people around us were admiring the hero, Roger Romanov.

 Wow!
-Here are in front of Saint Basil's Cathedral.
-You always see it on the news, when there's a reporter standing with the cathedral in the background.
+Here we are in front of Saint Basil's Cathedral.
+You always see the cathedral on the news, when there's a reporter standing with the cathedral in the background.
 McBear was very excited.
 Tom and Doctor Oxford were with us.